 India has a composite piece of legislation governing both domestic and international arbitration.
 The Act has two main parts.
 Part I deals with any arbitration (domestic, as well as international), so long as the seat of arbitration is in India.
 Part II deals mostly with enforcement of foreign awards.
 "International commercial arbitration" is defined as an arbitration where at least one of the parties is a national or habitual resident in any country other than India or a body corporate which is incorporated in any country other than India or a company or association of an individual whose "central management and control" is exercised in any country other than India or the Government is a foreign country (Section 2 (1) (f) of the Act).
-However, the Supreme Court of India in TDM Infrastructure Private Limited v.
-UE Development India Private Limited - (2008) (2) Arb LR 439 (SC), has held that if both parties are incorporated in India, then even if the control and management is from outside India, the arbitration would The first difference is that if there is a failure of the parties' envisaged mechanism for constitution of the Arbitral Tribunal, the appointment shall be made, in the case of a domestic arbitration by the High Court and in the case of international arbitration by the Supreme Court of India.
+The Supreme Court of India in TDM Infrastructure Private Limited v.
+UE Development India Private Limited has held that if both parties are incorporated in India, then even if the control and management is from outside India, the arbitration would be "domestic" and not "international".
+The difference between domestic and international arbitration (conducted in India) is discussed below.

+The first difference is that if there is a failure of the parties' envisaged mechanism for the constitution of the arbitral tribunal, the appointment shall be made, in the case of a domestic arbitration by the High Court and in the case of international arbitration by the Supreme Court of India.

 The second difference is in relation to governing law.
-In international arbitration, the arbitral tribunal shall decide the dispute in accordance with the rules of law designated by the parties as applicable to the substance of the dispute and, failing any such designation, the rules of law the tribunal considers appropriate given all the circumstances.
+In international commercial arbitration, the arbitral tribunal shall decide on the dispute in accordance with the rules of law designated by the parties as applicable to the substance of the dispute and, failing any such designation, the rules of law the tribunal considers appropriate given all the circumstances.
 In domestic arbitration (arbitration between Indian parties), however, the tribunal can only apply the substantive law for the time being in force in India.

-The third difference is that in domestic arbitrations an additional ground for setting aside the award on 'patent illegality' has been inserted by the 2015 amendment to the Act.
+The third difference is that in domestic arbitrations an additional ground for setting aside the award on "patent illegality" has been inserted by the 2015 amendment to the Act.
 This is not available in international arbitrations seated in India.

-The fourth difference after the recent amendment is that any application to the court in an international arbitration shall lie to the High Court, whereas in cases of domestic arbitration it will lie to a court which has original jurisdiction in relation to the matter.
+The fourth difference after the recent amendment is that any application to the court in an international commercial arbitration shall lie to the High Court, whereas in cases of domestic arbitration it will lie to a court which has original jurisdiction in relation to the matter.